A List of Teacup Dog Breeds

-- They are a very mailable dog; train them and they can be whatever you want them to be.
-Guard dog, solitary companion... it's all possible.
+- They are a very malleable dog; train them and they can be whatever you want them to be.
+Guard dog, solitary companion, it's all possible.

-- If not housebroken properly may develop what is called the 'Napoleon' Complex.
+- If not housebroken properly, they may develop what is called the Napoleon Complex.
 This entails that they may think they are bigger then they actually are, resulting in some unnecessary fights.

 - Tend to bark at anything.